 The "ISO Test Object" drop-down menu sets the first character of the ISO codes shown in Table 1 above.
 Typically this is used to indicate the vehicle that the RibEye dummy is in.
 This list of options can be modified by right-clicking your mouse inside the drop-down menu box.
 This pulls up a screen where you can enter additional test objects as shown in Figure 7.
-The "ISO Test Object" list is stored in a text file:
+The "ISO Test Object" list is stored in a text file located in the RibEye software installation directory; the default directory is:

+'''

-C:\Program Files(x86)\RibEye 5 0\isotestobject.txt
+C:\Program Files(x86)\RibEye 8 0\isotestobject.txt

+'''